-The Contractor agrees to cooperate with the OCO to close out task orders as soon as practical after expiration, cancellation, or termination.
-The Contractor shall report all task order closeouts in the CPRM (see Section G.3.2.5).
+For cost reimbursement and time-and-material task orders, the OCO is encouraged to utilize FAR Section 42.708 to the maximum extent practicable.
+The Contractor agrees to cooperate with the OCO to close out task orders as soon as practical.
+The Contractor shall report all task order close outs in the CPRM (see Section G.3.2.5).